-The most important unintended possible consequence related to the continued utilization of the CDR tools is the possibility that the civil rights of individuals may be compromised by unlawful surveillance.
-SPD mitigates this risk by requiring consent and/or a court-ordered warrant, prior to the utilization of these technologies.
+The most important unintended possible consequence related to the continued utilization of the data extraction tools is the possibility that the civil rights of individuals may be compromised by unlawful surveillance.
+SPD mitigates this risk by requiring consent and/or a court-ordered warrant, having established probable cause, prior to the utilization of these technologies.